Moutazbaaj/Moutazbaaj/README.md

 ---

-## ⚡ Fun Fact

-Outside of coding, I'm a drummer, an avid bike rider, and a plant enthusiast 🌱🥁🚴

----

 <!---
 Moutazbaaj/Moutazbaaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->